Have questions? - Get in touch

 If you would like to take advantage of the plan 1 payment option but it isn’t suitable to pay this all in one go, you have the option to pay at least 30% of this price upfront and then set up a monthly payment plan to pay the remaining balance (up to 15 months).
 Please state you would like to take advantage of this on your application form.

-Please note: you are required to enrol before purchasing your course.This course provides students with a straight path to employment or progression onto a university degree course.
+Please note: you are required to enrol before purchasing your course.This course provides learners with a straight path to employment or progression onto a university degree course.
 Once you’ve successfully completed both the Level 4 HNC and Level 5 HND in Operations Engineering you can progress onto the third year of a BSc (Hons) full university degree programme with the Open University.
 Many campus-based universities will accept this qualification as an entry requirement to year three of their degree programmes.

 This qualification is approved by the Engineering Council as contributing to the requirements for professional registration as an Engineering Technician.
 Completing this course can help you on your way to achieving your career goals.
 For those already in employment, it is a nationally recognised qualification that can offer career progression and further job security.